 CoverageBook lets you easily and quickly build and share media coverage reports to clients.
 The reports look great and provide several important performance metrics.
 The downside is that you need to copy and paste all the web links by yourself.
 Also, the tool can't provide metrics for offline coverage.
-Nevertheless, it is a very useful tool for PR specialists and they like it a lot as our Market Aggregated Rating of 9.3 (based on 143 reviews on leading review sites; Q3 of 2020) shows it.
+Nevertheless, it is a very useful tool for PR specialists and they like it a lot as our User Satisfaction Index of 9.3 (based on 143 reviews on leading review sites; Q3 of 2020) shows it.

 Check out the pros and cons of using CoverageBook (based on our and other users' feedback gathered online) as well as find more details about CoverageBook pricing and specification.